 Under the Israeli Companies Law, we are required to have at least two external directors.
 External directors must meet stringent standards of independence from us, from our management and from any controlling shareholder (defined for this purpose as any shareholder who holds 50% or more of our outstanding shares, or who has the right to appoint the majority of our directors or our general manager).
 In addition, no person may serve as an external director if that person's position or professional or other activities create, or may create, a conflict of interest with that person's responsibilities as a director or otherwise interfere with that person's ability to serve as an external director or if the person is an employee of the Israel Securities Authority or of an Israeli stock exchange.
 These independence standards are applicable beginning two years before the external director's election and continuing for two years after the external director's term of service.
 In addition to election by the normal majority vote, external directors must generally be elected by a majority vote of the shares held by shareholders other than controlling shareholders.
-Glenn Muir and Dr. John William Poduska serve as our external directors.
+Glenn Muir and Dr. John William Poduska have agreed to serve as our external directors, subject to ratification at a meeting of our shareholders to be held no later than three months following the closing of this offering.